 the First Variation Agreement means the agreement a copy of which is set out in Schedule 2;

-the Joint Venturers has the same meaning as that expression has in, and for the purposes of, the Agreement.
+the Joint Venturers has the same meaning as that expression has in, and for the purposes of, the Agreement;

+the Second Variation Agreement means the agreement a copy of which is set out in Schedule 3.

 [Section 2 amended by No. 57 of 2000 s.
-4.]
+4; No. 61 of 2010 s.
+35.]

 3. Ratification of the Agreement